The Corporate Tax Planning Law Review: Canada

 International intercompany transactions

 Canada's transfer pricing rules apply to transactions between Canadian residents (or non-residents carrying on business in Canada) and non-residents with whom they do not deal at arm's length.
-The rules generally follow the OECD standards.
+The rules generally follow the OECD guidelines.
 Their objective is to preserve the Canadian tax base by ensuring that Canadian taxpayers do not inappropriately reduce income (and thus tax liability) through advantageous or disadvantageous pricing with non-arm's-length persons.

 These provisions permit the CRA to make adjustments to any amounts relevant to taxation of the Canadian resident where the terms and conditions of the transaction differ from those that would have been agreed to by arm's-length persons.
 The Canadian resident has contemporaneous documentation obligations, and failure to meet these obligations may result in the imposition of penalties.